PDBe-KB/pisa/README.md

 PISA was developed for the investigation of macromolecular interfaces (e.g. between proteins and nucleic acids) and to predict the most probable quaternary structures or assemblies.

-In the last version of PISA (CCP4 v 9.0) there is now an option to not calculate and predict assemblies, but only perform assembly interface analysis.
-[PDBe](https://pdbe.org) uses this option in PISA to calculate macromolecular interaction data which is integrated with functional annotations from [PDBe-KB](https://pdbe-kb.org) and displayed on PDBe and PDBe-KB pages.
+In the latest version of PISA (CCP4 v 9.0), we have added an option to perform only assembly interface analysis and to opt out of the calculation and prediction of assemblies.
+[PDBe](https://pdbe.org) uses this option in PISA to efficiently calculate macromolecular interaction data, which is integrated with functional annotations from [PDBe-KB](https://pdbe-kb.org) and displayed on PDBe and PDBe-KB pages.

 ## Compiling and running PISA-lite